Public records obtained under the D.C. Freedom of Information Act (FOIA) have again been useful in reporting and advocacy in recent weeks.

 - Police stops.
 Black Lives Matter and other community groups asked the Metropolitan Police Department for records they were supposed to have on officers’ stops of people in the street.
 Such research has shed light on biased policing in other cities so the Council several years ago ordered the data-gathering and funded it.
 But in response, MPD had to admit it hadn’t done the job, which triggered embarrassed testimony by the chief and deputy mayor and a pending lawsuit seeking court direction that police finally begin the work the legislature asked for.

 - Public funds for private companies.
 With millions of tax dollars spent on stadiums ($670 million for Nationals Park, $150 million for the new Audi Stadium soccer field at Fort McNair/Buzzard Point), interest is high in further public subsidies that some view unfavorably compared to other priorities and that may or may not pay off.
 The latest is the second Amazon headquarters that has drawn 238 cities and regions into a bidding war to land billions in investment and payroll--with Maryland and New Jersey putting as much as $6-7 billion in tax breaks on the table.
 WAMU reporter Martin Austermuhle asked to see the D.C. offer -- it’s a public record after all, to analyze what D.C. may give up in order to win the prized development.
 D.C. officials sent him the proposal but with financial and many other details blacked out.
-The thin arguments that those pages contained internal discussions and also sensitive financial details obtained from confidential outside sources didn't pass when the reporter brought an appeal to the mayor's office that by law reviews possible mistakes in agency FOIA decisions.
+The thin agency arguments that those pages contained internal discussions and also sensitive financial details obtained from confidential outside sources didn't pass muster when the reporter brought an appeal to the mayor's office that by law reviews possible mistakes in agency FOIA decisions.
 They called the agency exemption claims overbroad and wrong on the law, ordering a do-over by the agency to get it right.

 Transparency advocates sometimes complain that public records laws aren’t used much by the public and press, with request numbers dominated by seekers of business intelligence for the private sector; or that they have failed since 2001 to puncture the secrecy walls around the federal national security sector; and that courts give powerful agencies undue deference over the average requester in litigation.
 But these examples show, at least at the local level in D.C., many are finding the FOIA a way to learn useful information.
 The Coalition stands ready to help more users make it work for them.